Wilms’ tumour, also known as a nephroblastoma, is a type of kidney tumour that typically affects children under 5.

 Management

-Treatment involves surgical excision of the tumour along with the affected kidney (nephrectomy).
+Surgical excision of the tumour, along with the affected kidney (nephrectomy), is the main treatment.

 Prognosis

-Early stage tumours with favourable histology hold a good chance of cure (up to 90%).
-Metastatic disease has a poorer prognosis.
+Early stage tumours with favourable histology hold a good chance of cure (over 90%).
+Metastatic disease has a lower survival rate.